paulross/PythonExtensionPatterns/doc/sphinx/source/context_manager.rst

 C Functions
 ===========================

-This is a summary of what is required for the C functions implementing a context manager.
+This is a summary of what is required for the C functions implementing a `context manger`_.
 The is no specific ``tp_...`` slot for the context manager functions ``__enter__`` and ``__exit__``, instead they are added to the object as named, looked up, Python methods.